neverset123/Self-Driving-Car/README.md

 * probabilistic methods: RRt, RRT*, PRM
 ##### Hybrid A*
 it is a free-form planer, consider the kinodynamics of vehicle besides the position, which makes the trajectory is drivable. used for parking lots and certain traffic maneuvers such as U turns.
+##### Trajectory Generation
-##### Polynominal Trajectory Generation
+1) Polynominal Trajectory Generation
 - minimazation of jerk for comfort:  the higher degree item of taylor polynominal expansion than 6 should be 0.
 - feasibility: acceleration, velocity, turn rate.
-- cost function:consider: jerk(longituditional, lateral), distance to obstacles, distance to center line, time to goal.
+- cost function consider: jerk(longituditional, lateral), distance to obstacles, distance to center line, time to goal.

 ### controll
 1) MPC controller
 2) PID controller